AlvaroBer/Java-console/README.md

 * HashMap
 * Array

-Warning: this not work with primitive types like `int`
+Warning: the class doesn't work with primitive types like `int`

 <br />